 Scheduling your agents

-The staffing calculator above will help you approximate how many agents are required, but the final number depends on your organization, business objectives, and fluctuating factors such as seasons and days of the week.
+While the Erlang C calculator helps you estimate the number of agents you'll need, the final number depends on your organization, business objectives, and fluctuating factors such as seasons and days of the week.

 Below are some general ideas to keep in mind.
-You should continue to check your call activity on your Talk dashboard to monitor your increases and decreases in times.
+You should continue to check your call activity on your Talk dashboard, and in reports to monitor your increases and decreases in times.

 When do you receive the most calls?